-Strawberry Pie from Murray's in Minneapolis
+A Dash of History: Strawberry Pie Recipe from Murray's

 When you think of iconic Minneapolis restaurants, Murray’s likely tops the list.
 Since 1946, the Murray family has been serving award-winning meals to Minnesota residents and visitors alike.
 But the story of Murray’s starts more than a decade before Arthur J. Murray purchased a building on Sixth Street downtown to fulfill a dream of opening a swanky dinner club in Minneapolis.